-The Minister's decision was to refuse to deal with the access application under s.20 of the FOI Act, which permits an agency to take that action if - after taking reasonable steps to help the access applicant to change the application to reduce the amount of work required to deal with it - the agency considers that the work involved in dealing with it would divert a substantial and unreasonable portion of the agency's resources away from its other operations.
+The Minister's decision was to refuse to deal with the access application under s.20 of the FOI Act.
+Section 20 provides that if - after taking reasonable steps to help the access applicant to change the application to reduce the amount of work required to deal with it - the agency considers that the work involved in dealing with it would divert a substantial and unreasonable portion of the agency's resources away from its other operations, the agency can refuse to deal with the application.